 Has no external dependencies, such as the Windows ADK.

-Is faster and more resilient than traditional operating system deployments.
+Is faster and more resilient than traditional OS deployments.

-Review the following requirements and limitations for the task sequence to upgrade an operating system to make sure it meets your needs:
+Review the following requirements and limitations for the task sequence to upgrade an OS to make sure it meets your needs:

-You should only add task sequence steps that are related to the core task of deploying operating systems and configuring computers after the image is installed.
-This includes steps that install packages, applications, or updates, and steps that run command lines, PowerShell, or set dynamic variables.
+Only add task sequence steps that are related to the core task of upgrading the OS.
+These steps primarily include installing packages, applications, or updates.
+Also use steps that run command lines, PowerShell, or set dynamic variables.

 Review drivers and applications that are installed on computers to ensure they are compatible with Windows 10 before you deploy the upgrade task sequence.

-The following tasks are not compatible with the in-place upgrade and require you to use traditional operation system deployments:
+The following tasks are not compatible with the in-place upgrade.
+They require you to use traditional OS deployments:

-You have custom requirements including using a custom base image, using 3rd party disk encryption, or require WinPE offline operations.
+You have custom requirements including using a custom base image, using third-party disk encryption, or require WinPE offline operations.

-The only prerequisites for the upgrade scenario are that you have a distribution point available for the operating system upgrade package and any other packages that you include in the task sequence.
+The only prerequisite for the upgrade scenario is to have a distribution point available.
+Distribute the OS upgrade package and any other packages that you include in the task sequence.
 For more information, see Install or modify a distribution point.

-The Windows 10 upgrade package contains the source files necessary to upgrade the operating system on the destination computer.
+The Windows 10 upgrade package contains the source files necessary to upgrade the OS on the destination computer.
 The upgrade package must be the same edition, architecture, and language as the clients that you upgrade.
 For more information, see Manage operating system upgrade packages.

-Create a task sequence to upgrade the operating system
+Create a task sequence to upgrade the OS

-Use the steps in Create a task sequence to upgrade an operating system to automate the upgrade of the operating system.
+Use the steps in Create a task sequence to upgrade an operating system to automate the upgrade of the OS.

 When you use stand-alone media, you must include a boot image in the task sequence for it to be available in the Task Sequence Media Wizard.

-To monitor the task sequence deployment to upgrade the operating system, see Monitor operating system deployments.
+To monitor the task sequence deployment to upgrade the OS, see Monitor operating system deployments.